 How to compare invoice financing providers

 As with other types of business lending and credit platforms, there are several factors you should consider and compare in order to select the best invoice financing provider for you.
 Here are a few things to keep in mind:

 - Advance fees.
-These are typically charged at around 3% of each invoice.
+These are typically charged at up to 3% of each invoice.
 However, funding providers may increase this if they view your company as less financially secure, for example, if you have a poor credit rating.

 - Additional fees.
 Some invoice financing providers will charge you exchange and transaction fees along with discount fees from early payment offers made to your clients.

 - Loan amount.
-Many invoice financing providers are set up to offer a personal, efficient service to small businesses.
-However, bigger companies may be better suited to a bank or service that can handle a larger quantity of invoices.
+Many invoice financing providers are set up to offer a personal, efficient service to small businesses, but may also be able to cater to large companies with a higher quantity of invoices.
 Funding will also increase as the business and invoices grow.